OpenAgricultureFoundation/openag_python/docs/index.rst

 structure of Arduino modules, and a command line interface for interacting setting up and interacting with a system.

+There is also ROS package `openag_brain
+<https://github.com/OpenAgInitiative/openag_brain.git>`_ which runs on the food
+computer.
+It is built on top of this library and provides things like control loops, data persistence, and taking images from a USB camera.

 .. toctree::
    :maxdepth: 2